Cinnamon Streusel Apple Bread

 - So moist & tasty.
 Feast your sweet tooth on a generous slice of this incredibly moist, flavorful bread!
 It’s buttery, loaded with tender apples, sweet cinnamon flavor, and then finished off with the most delicious cinnamon streusel!

 - Easy to make.
-Like other “quick” breads, this recipe is very simple to make, once you get all your ingredients together.
+Like other “quick” breads, this recipe is very simple to make, once you get all of your ingredients together.

 - Versatile.
 Add nuts or make it into muffins, this recipe is super easy to customize.
 Then, serve it up at breakfast for an indulgent start to the day, for a quick snack or after dinner for dessert!